Actively Recruiting

 • Infection at injection sites

-• Allergy to Botulinum toxin A
+• Allergy to botulinum toxin A

 • Previous injections or surgery for plantar fasciitis

-• Neurological diseases affecting the peripheral nervous system
+• Neurological diseases affecting peripheral nerves

 AI-Screening